AzureLGPod/GPUVM-IntelMPI-Cluster/VMConfigurations/README.md

 # Azure Compute NC24rs_v3 configuration steps
-These commands are targed for Ubuntu 16.04 on NC24rs_v3, which has 4 v100 Tesla cards installed with Infiniband support.
+These commands are targed for Ubuntu 16.04 on NC24rs_v3, which has 4 v100 Tesla cards installed with FDR Infiniband support.
 This Infiniband supports RDMA and IP over IB is not supported.
 The RDMA is supported by Intel MPI and not by OpenMPI.

 ## Prerequisites.